Chilly, rainy Veterans Day weekend ahead

 HARLINGEN, Texas (ValleyCentral) — If you are making outdoor plans for Veterans Day, the earlier the better.
 In the Rio Grande Valley, your Friday will begin abnormally warm and partly cloudy, but rain chances creep in around sunset.

-The next cold front is forecast to pass through the Valley on Friday night, bringing cooler weather and increased rain chances over the weekend.
+The next cold front is forecast to pass through the RGV on Friday night, bringing cooler weather and increased rain chances over the weekend.

 Showers are expected across the valley, and a quick thunderstorm cannot be ruled out.
 Future rainfall estimates are slim, so flooding is not a concern.